 All sessions will be held at Chesapeake Energy, 6100 N. Western Ave., Oklahoma City, Oklahoma (Map)

-Please see program brochure for price.
+Please see the 2017 program brochure for price.

 Critical Thinking: Leading Innovation and Value Creation